Ottermad/ottermad.github.io/_posts/2024-07-17-QC-Course-Shors-Algorithm-Pt7.md

 # Step 1 - Setup

 The first step is to setup the quantum state.
 We're going to start with n qubits all set to 0 and then our eigenvector u.
-This meas we have the state
+This means we have the state

 $$\ket{0}\ket{u}$$

-# Step 2 - Create a superpostion
+# Step 2 - Create a superposition

 Next, we're going to create a superposition of the first n qubits.
 We'll do this by applying the Hadamard gate to each of them.